yuritsukahara/Basic-Postgres-app-with-auth/README.md

 ## Tech Stack

-This project uses Bun, Hono, Vite, Tanstack (router, query and form), ShadCn, Tailwind, Zod, Drizzle, Postgres and JWT, to create a simple project as a Template for future projects.
+This project uses Bun, Hono, Vite, Tanstack (router, query and form), ShadCn, Tailwind, Zod, Drizzle, Postgres, JWT and Bcrypt, to create a simple project as a Template for future projects.

 For default creates a simple user permissions and a database to manage users and grant protected routes and profile customizations.